MeanyLodge/History/docs/Work-Parties.md

 New double sinks in the wash room.
 Led by [Shawn Bertagnole](Shawn-Bertagnole).

 ## 2014

 Replaced a pole at the top of the lane for Mach.

+## 2010 +/-

+Coated the steel lodge roof with silver paint.

 ## 2007